DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 }
 ```

-This property will be deprecated in the future versions.

 In **v1.5.0** and newer, screenshots are enabled by default and saved to *./screenshots*.

 To save them to a different location, specify the [screenshots.path](#screenshotspath) property: